Tick (character): Fictional character biography

-A square-jawed, muscular, bright blue-costumed figure with antennae sticking up from his head, the Tick is a surrealistic parody of superheroes, in the vein of Dave Sim's character Cerebus the Aardvark.
+A square-jawed, muscular, bright blue-costumed figure with antennae sticking up from his head, the Tick is a surrealistic parody of superheroes in the vein of Dave Sim's long-running Roach character in Cerebus the Aardvark.
 He is well-intended, friendly, childlike, good-natured, high-spirited, bombastic, frequently obtuse, and prone to quipping odd, dim remarks and "inspirational" speeches filled with bizarre metaphors.
 The Tick is known for his nonsensical battle cry, "Spoooooon!", which he decided upon one day while eating a bowl of Drama Flakes cereal.
 Warburton described his perception of the Tick character, as Warburton played him:

 Originally, the Tick's costume was meant to be brown, but it was decided that blue looked better in print.
 In The Tick vs. The Tick, wherein the Tick is confronted by Barry, an unstable pseudo-hero who also calls himself "the Tick", Barry wears a brown costume similar to the Tick's.
 The Tick is named after an arachnid, much like Spider-Man.
-The logo of the series also resembles that of the 1994 Spider-Man series.
-According to the live-action series, the Tick is 6 feet 6 inches tall, weighs 230 pounds (6 inches and 170 pounds less than his dimensions in the comic), and has blue hair and eyes.

 In the comic series, the Tick gets a job at the Weekly World Planet newspaper.
 He works in the same office as Clark Oppenheimer, who is also a superhero called the Caped Wonder.
-Oppenheimer has all the typical Superman powers, including X-ray vision ("see-through vision"), super strength, invulnerability, flight, heat-vision ("very hot vision"), and super hearing.
+Oppenheimer has all the typical Superman powers, including X-ray vision, super strength, invulnerability, flight, heat-vision, and super hearing.
 Consequently, he looks down on the Tick as a lower form of superhero with limited powers.